What is AB 434?

 - Document Properties are Not Filled Out Properly: The Title, Subject, and Author fields in the document properties have not all been properly populated.
 This issue is a violation of HHS Guidelines and WCAG 2.0 Success Criterion 2.4.2

-- Document is a Scanned Image: The document is a scan of a paper hard copy that has not had Optical Character Recognition run.
+- The document is a Scanned Image: The document is a scan of a paper hard copy that has not had Optical Character Recognition run.
 This issue is a violation of section 508 and WCAG 2.0 Success Criterion 1.4.5.

 - Content Flashes more than 3 times per Second: There is content in the document that flashes/flickers/strobes more than 3 times per second which can cause seizures.
 This issue is a violation of section 508 and WCAG 2.0 Success Criterion 2.3.1.